Kruthiksp/Java8/README.md

 	Collect the results into a Map<String, Employee> where: key = department
 		value = highest-paid employee.
+72. Given a List of Transaction Objects
+  	Calculate the total credit amount.
+	Calculate the total debit amount.
+	Find the transaction with the maximum amount.
+	Partition the transactions into credit and debit groups using Collectors.partitioningBy.
 </pre>

 <!-- <h2>Bonus Problem Statements</h2>